Skip to main content

 Q: How to evaluate training effectiveness?

-A: LeRobot provides various evaluation metrics, including task success rate and action accuracy.
-For specific evaluation methods, please refer to the LeRobot official documentation.
+A: LeRobot provides various evaluation metrics, including task success rate, action accuracy, etc. For specific evaluation methods, please refer to the LeRobot official documentation.

 Q: What hardware acceleration is supported?

-A: Supports CUDA GPU acceleration and also CPU training.
-It's recommended to use GPU for better training performance.
+A: Supports CUDA GPU acceleration and CPU training.
+It is recommended to use GPU for better training performance.

 Q: How to upload data to Hugging Face?